/DYNAMICBASE (Use address space layout randomization)

 To set this linker option in Visual Studio

 Open the project Property Pages dialog box.
-For more information, see Working with Project Properties.
+For more information, see Set C++ compiler and build properties in Visual Studio.

 Select the Configuration Properties > Linker > Advanced property page.